A Christmas story by Steve Siciliano

 “There’s a difference between a nice story and a big lie, Joey,” Michael told his son.
 “Sometimes it’s hard when we have to stop believing in things, in wonderful things, but parents tell stories to their children because they want them to be happy, not because they want to hurt them or be dishonest with them.
 And that’s a big difference.
 Does that make sense to you?”

-Michael Adams wiped the tears that were rolling down his son’s cheeks.
+Michael wiped the tears that were rolling down his son’s cheeks.
 “Tell you what, buddy” he said.
 “Let’s pretend for one more year that Santa is real.
 I think it would be good for mom if we did.
 It will be our little secret.
 Do you think you can do that?”

 Later, after going to the store for pumpkin pie filling, Michael and Joey Adams built a snowman, had a snowball fight and made snow angels on the front lawn.
-Before they went back into the warm house for big mugs of hot chocolate, they ran around the yard with their mouths opened wide and tried to get big, slow-falling flakes of snow to land on their tongues.
+Before they went back into the warm house for big mugs of hot chocolate, they ran around the yard with their mouths opened wide trying to get big, slow-falling flakes of snow to land on their tongues.